w3c/wot-security/wot-security-metadata.md

 We may want to generalize this to other standards _or_ define a general mechanism to specify a minimum version.
 If we embed versions in names, we need a consistent rule to identify versions in schemes that do not have them embedded.
-OAuth is also a funny special case since we don't intend to support OAuth version 1.
+OAuth is also a funny special case since we don't intend to support OAuth version 1

+## Omitted Schemes
+Certain schemes listed in the IANA reference for HTTP authentication schemes have been omitted (that is, are not provided in the core vocabulary) because they are experimental, obsolete, or not recommended (eg insecure).
+These include 'oauth' (version 1; considered obsolete), 'mutual' (experimental) and 'hoba' (experimental).

 ## Other Schemes
 It's not clear we need to support these, so we have left them out of the initial proposal, but we mention them here to provide a starting point for discuission.

+In general, additional security schemes (including some of the ones noted above as experimental or obsolete) can be specified with custom vocabularies.

 ### OpenID Connect
 Scheme: `openIdConnect`